AsadAliAkhtar/AsadAliAkhtar/README.md

 Aspiring Data Scientist
 -----------------------

+Hey! starting with me little intro, I'm an Avionics Engineer who has the audacity to learn new things and apply them in my professional life.

-* 🌍  I'm based in Layyah, Pakistan
+* 🌍  I'm based in Karachi, Pakistan
 * ✉️  You can contact me at [asadaliakhktar1@gmail.com](mailto:asadaliakhktar1@gmail.com)
 * 🧠  I'm learning Deep Learning
 * 🤝  I'm open to collaborating on Projects